Friday, October 01, 2021

 (1961) Dir.
 Vittorio Cottafavi

 Luckily, Reg Park's deadpan comedic brilliance saves the day.
 Once Herc knows who his enemies are, and commences his mighty column toppling, all is well.
-I like Park's interpretation of Hercules best, as you get the feeling he isn't afraid of anything and doesn't give much of a shit, and that's in a nutshell why I prefer his version to Steve Reeves.
+I like Park's interpretation of Hercules best as you get the feeling he isn't afraid of anything and doesn't give much of a shit, and that's in a nutshell why I prefer his version to Steve Reeves.
 Blasphemy, you say?
 Hey, man, Reeves is great too, but is much more into posturing, ever alert to his own mythic nobility; he's always trying to imitate a statue.
 Park's Herc on the other hand is a little lazier and fun to be around.
-Rather than pose and flex all day, he'll seize any chance to drink and eat and laugh even at himself, albeit in a very deadpan, cool (non-slapsticky) kind of way.
-If you watch carefully you can see one of his disbelieving Jim/Hardy-style cheats to camera before the scene cross-fades.
+Rather than pose and flex all day, he'll seize any chance to drink and eat and laugh, even at himself, albeit in a very deadpan, cool (non-slapsticky) kind of way.
+If you watch him closely, you can even see one of his disbelieving cheats to camera before the scene cross-fades.

-With a pretty big budget for massive sets and extras there's a lot to see and do here: cloned hood-eyed super soldiers; gas chambers; a shape-shifting monster; narrow escapes that rely on the level of strength not granted mortal men; Uranus as a meteoric rock ready to rain blood upon the Grecians; iron bar bending; multiple counts of attempted filicide; a floor that slides open to reveal an acid bath ala House on Haunted Hill; a girl half swallowed up in stone; volcano footage from other films and shot specifically for this one, including--and this is pretty daring since Hercules causes the eruption--a woman and her child slain in a lava deluge; a very impressive and well-lit giant cave set for Herc to climb impressively upon, and a great deep red reception hall with all sorts of shady black pagan god statues.
 For those new to the Italian 'peplum' tradition, or those who may be eternally turned off after trying to watch badly cropped, dubbed and faded prints on TV back in the day, there's never been a better time to get your feet wet.
-If you're looking for the gateway drug, the way Sergio Leone's "Man with no Name" trilogy is the gateway of Italian westerns, then start with Hercules in the Haunted World, (1961) then go for this one.
+If you're looking for the gateway drug, the way Sergio Leone's "Man with no Name" trilogy is the gateway to Italian westerns, start with Hercules in the Haunted World, (1961) then go for this one.
 After that, try to find a good source for the un-as-yet restored Hercules (1958) and Hercules Unchained (1959) and --though this one is super rare even in an unrestored letterboxed version -- Goliath and the Vampires (this last one was supposed to come out as a blu-ray but the company that announced it pulled it due to Covid, Please sirs, resume thy labors!)

 Fans of Mario Bava will drool imagining the painterly beauty of shots like this one --from his work on HERCULES (on Tubi) --restored to its former gorgeous glory ala the recent Bava Blu-rays of Erik the Conqueror and Blood and Black Lace.
 Come on, someone!
 If Arrow did a double of Hercules and Hercules Unchained as gorgeous as their other Bavas, you can bet it would be a hit.
 With Tim Lucas, of course, doing the commentaries!
 Zeus, hear our collective plea!